Thursday, February 10, 2011

 Also it doesn’t require you to physically manipulate your dog in an awkward uncomfortable way, which I’m just not coordinated enough for - even if the idea appealed to me.
 It does require you to use a clicker and for your dog to have an idea what a “down” is.
 Oh and treats, this is me, so of course there are cookies -when are there not?!

-The clicker.
-I know I know, I’m also not a fan of having one more “thing” and usually I would say try instead using the word “Yes” but in this particular instance I think you’ll find it super duper helpful to use the clicker you can buy them online or get them at your local pet store.
+The clicker or maybe a retractable pen that makes a noise, something.
+I know I know, I’m also not a fan of having one more “thing” and usually I would say try instead using the word “Yes” but in this particular instance I think you’ll find it super duper helpful to use the clicker or pen; you can buy clickers online or get them at your local pet store.
 They don’t bite, I promise.
-If your to lazy for that try without first - can’t hurt.
+If you are to lazy for that try without - can’t hurt.
+I support lazy.

-But you’re here and since your already reading this I’ll tell you how I do it.
+The Click.
+Since you’re here and since your already reading this I’ll tell you how I do it.
 I have a bunch of the awesome treats cut into bite sized pieces mixed with some ordinary kibble.
 I click then quick, like a ninja on amphetamines, I get that treat or kibble to the dogs mouth.
 Click – Treat – Click –Treat.
 You get the idea.
-I can tell I’m done teaching the dog what the “click” means when I notice a physical reaction to click, you’ll see it in their ears, or mouth, or eyes, even there whole body.
+I can tell I’m done teaching the dog what the “click” means when I notice a physical reaction to click, you’ll see it in their ears, or mouth, or eyes, even their whole body.

 The Down.
 Once you have a clicker the “down” is also super easy.
 I suggest doing it the lazy way - by sitting on your couch while watching TV.
-Your watching your favorite episode of friends, the one where Joey gets his head stuck in the thanksgiving turkey and you see your dog starting to lie down.
-As he or she lies down you click and toss a treat from the awesomeness that is your comfy couch.
+You are watching your favorite episode of friends, the one where Joey gets his head stuck in the thanksgiving turkey and you see your dog starting to lie down.
+You say, "down" and as he or she lies down you click and toss a treat from the awesomeness that is your comfy couch.
 Your dog gets up, gets the treat, looks around to see if any more tasty morsels might fall from the sky.
 When nothing happens he or she eventually lies down again.

-When the dog lies down again, you click and toss the treat from the cozy fort you’ve made of the couch cushions (after all it is a re-run) and whole process starts anew.
+When the dog lies down again, you say, "down" click and toss the treat from the cozy fort you’ve made of the couch cushions (after all it is a re-run) and whole process starts anew.
 Soon your dog will spot a treat in your hand and think, “you know when I lie down that delectable tidbit has fortuitously ended up in my general area; it might be coming from that appendage with the nifty opposable thumb.”
 “Hhhhmmm If I lie down now I might get that scrumptious delicacy.”
 Or he or she might just think “FOOD” and hope that since lying down has worked before it might work again.
 Either way good enough.
-You can find great books on how to better train your pooch (see two of the aforementioned ones above) this is the quick and dirty.
+You can find great books on how to better train your pooch this is the quick and dirty.

 Click!
 Now!
 (Yes!
 Now!)